-Yes, you can.
-The built-in sprite shader has a constant "tint" defined:
+The built-in sprite shader that is used by default for all sprites has a constant “tint” defined:

 No. The only effect is precision.
 The z-buffer is logarithmic and have very fine resolution of z values close to 0 and less resolution far away from 0.
 For instance, with a 24 bit buffer the values 10.0 and 10.000005 can be differentiated whereas 10000 and 10005 cannot.